ont-app/vocabulary/README.md

 # vocabulary

+Integration between Clojure keywords and URIs, plus support for RDF-style language-tagged literals.

 Clojure provides for the definition of [keywords](https://clojure.org/reference/data_structures#Keywords), which function as identifiers within Clojure code, and serve many useful purposes.
 These keywords can be interned within specific namespaces to avoid collisions.
 The role played by these keywords is very similar to the role played by IRIs within the [Linked Open Data](http://linkeddata.org/) (LOD) community, which also has a regime for providing namespaces.

+Ont-app/vocabulary
 This is an experiment exploring the notion that some synergy can emerge from integrating Linked Data IRIs with Clojure keywords interned within namepaces using Clojure's metadata facility.

 There is also support for a similar arrangement within Clojurescript, though there are a few extra hoops to jump through given the fact that Clojurescript does not implement namespaces as first-class objects.

+Another construct from RDF that may have application more generally in graph-based data is that of a language-tagged literal, which tags strings of natural language with their associated language.
+For example we could use such tags to express the differing orthographies of `"gaol"@en-GB` vs. `"jail"@en-US`.
+Doing this directly would require rather awkwardly that we escape the inner quotation marks, so this module provides a custom reader macro: e.g. `#lstr "gaol@en-GB"`.

 ## Contents
 - [Installation](#h2-installation)